Quality assurance standards for adhesive bonding technology and fiber composite technology

 Maximum loss of comfort/performance

-Level 4 Personal injury excluded under foreseeable circumstances
+Level 4 Personal injury under foreseeable circumstances excluded

-Core element 2: - Objective verification of the respective technological personnel competence (Competence level 1 - 3)
+Core element 2: Objective verification of the respective technological personnel competence (Competence level 1 - 3)

-Adhesive bonding technology www.bremen-bonding.com
+Adhesive Bonding Technology www.bremen-bonding.com

-Competence level 1 DVS®/EWF-European Adhesive Engineer
+Competence level 1 European Adhesive Engineer - EAE

-Competence level 2 DVS®/EWF-European Adhesive Specialist
+Competence level 2 European Adhesive Specialis - EAS

-Competence level 3 DVS®/EWF-European Adhesive Bonder
+Competence level 3 European Adhesive Bonde - EAB

-fibre-reinforced plastics technology www.bremen-composites.com
+Fiber composite technology www.bremen-composites.com

-Competence level 1 Composite Engineer
+Competence level 1 Composite Engineer - CE

 Competence level 2 FRP-Specialist